 This bathroom is a celebrity-owned one, featuring hardwood floors and a white ceiling.
 It has a stylish walk-in shower and bathtub room featuring a large glass window.
 There’s also a floating vanity sink and a powder desk area.

-Orange master bathroom with orange tiles flooring.
+Orange primary bathroom with orange tiles flooring.
 It offers two sink counters and a drop-in corner bathtub.
 There’s also a walk-in shower room.

-A master suite offering a master bathroom surrounded by pink walls.
+A primary suite offering a primary bathroom surrounded by pink walls.
 It has a walk-in shower area, a freestanding tub, a floating vanity with a vessel sink and a powder desk and a ceiling with a lovely chandelier lighting.

-Modern master bathroom with decorated purple walls.
+Modern primary bathroom with decorated purple walls.
 It has a stylish single sink counter with a vessel sink together with a shower and bathtub combo.

-Medium-sized master bathroom featuring gray walls and tiles floors.
+Medium-sized primary bathroom featuring gray walls and tiles floors.
 There’s a sink counter with two sinks, lighted by wall sconces, together with a freestanding deep soaking tub and a walk-in shower room.

 When looking into renovating or designing a bathroom, there are many features to consider in addition to the price.
 Yes, price and your budget are important because the cost of a bathroom can get out-of-hand very, very quickly.